babsubra1980/Term-Project-ParallelAlgorithm/README.md

 Teams 7,8,9 and 10

-(a) Computing transitive closure of a directed graph (b) Topological Sort of an Acyclic Directed Graph
+(a) Computing transitive closure of a directed graph

+(b) Topological Sort of an Acyclic Directed Graph

 (c) Boruvka’s Algorithm

 (d) List-Ranking Problem

+# Instructions to run the code

+# Computing transitive closure of a directed graph

+# Topological Sort of an Acyclic Directed Graph

+# List-Ranking Problem

+# Boruvka’s Algorithm